BiCU-CCRI/Best_practices/coding_and_review/best_coding_practices.md

     - They lower the chance of making a typo error when reusing the code in multiple sections
     - Functions are not only about code repetition - functions can be [Unit Tested](./code_testing.md#unit-tests)
 - Use **configs** wherever possible
-    - Try to avoid settings parameters and variables, especially the repeating ones, directly in the scripts
+    - Try to avoid setting parameters and variables, especially the repeating ones, directly in the scripts
     - For example, you can use `YAML`-based config files and parse them [`yq`](https://github.com/mikefarah/yq) inside your shell scripts (see an [example](#parsing-config-files-with-yq) below)
-    - You can also use a simple `config.sh` file with common variables assignment and `source config.sh` from within your shell scripts
+    - You can also use a simple `config.sh` file with common variable assignments and `source config.sh` from within your shell scripts
-- Choose **one version** of your development environment - R, Python, other programming languages, software tools, and base Docker image, and use them as much as possible
+- Choose **one version** of your development environment - R, Python, other programming languages, software tools, and a base Docker image, and use them as much as possible
     - This makes it easier to reuse code in your other projects or by your colleagues
 - **Minimize the use of comments** in the code - Let the code speak for itself by choosing proper variable and function names
     - Notes worth keeping could be included in the README or NOTES, not in the code
     - Avoid unexplained commented *run* code in the scripts
-    - Of course, you can keep comments explaining the reasons of why this command was used and some alternative, the racionale for the chosen settings, etc.
+    - Of course, you can keep comments explaining why this command was used and some alternative, the rationale for the chosen settings, etc.
-        - This might especially useful in research, data analysis-heavy, or novel code
+        - This might be especially useful in research, data analysis-heavy, or novel code
 - **Don't keep unused code**
-    - Keep only used and relevant code relevant in the final version
+    - Keep only the used and relevant code in the final version
-    - Unnecessary code makes it harder to read, it is more difficult to maintain and draws focus away from the most important sections
+    - Unnecessary code makes it harder to read, it is more difficult to maintain, and draws focus away from the most important sections
 - Use **`git` commit history** if you need to go back or revert changes
     - For example, one of the options is to remove the comments in one of the very last commits before the merge if you really want to keep your comments with the code.
 You can always go back to that commit and see them.
 The same applies to the unused code you want to *remember*
 - Keep an **empty newline at the end** of your scripts/configs